Andalusia (Andalucía in Spanish)

 Málaga - the vibrancy wafts like the heady incense that once permeated this city under Moorish rule.
 Bike around its Roman amphitheatre and magical alcazar fortress and then explore plaza’s packed full of cafés and wine bars.
 You’ll be torn whether to first visit Picasso’s birthplace and art gallery or sun on the golden Mediterranean beaches.

 Poniente Granadino - an area west of Granada and north of the Mediterranean, this is rural Andalusia at its best.
-Lakes, hills, gorges, fertile plains, olive and almond groves and the medieval towns of Alhama de Granada, Loja and Montefrio await you as your bicycle tour takes you back in time.
+Lakes, hills, gorges, fertile plains, olive and almond groves and the medieval towns of Alhama de Granada, Loja and Montefrio await you as your bicycle touring in Spain takes you back in time.

 Ronda - the rocky gorge that this picturesque hill top town sits upon comes straight from the pages of an Ernest Hemingway novel.
 The most famous of the white villages, Ronda has incredible views of the surrounding mountains and a stunning 18th century arched bridge.